Dr. Shirley's History Pages - Part 6

 411 BC

 Bagoas (a Persian) made governor of Jerusalem.
-The land of Israel becomes a region administered by Persia.
-The Jews of Jerusalem are "ruled" by High Priests who form a hereditary dynasty.
-Large communities of Jews remain in Babylon or settle in Egypt
+The land of Israel became a region administered by Persia.
+The Jews of Jerusalem were "ruled" by High Priests who formed a hereditary dynasty.
+Large communities of Jews remained in Babylon or settled in Egypt - they were clled the Diaspora

 404 BC